Bryan Health facilities

 Bryan Health operates six hospitals, 45 physician clinics, four urgent care facilities, and a specialty clinic.
+The organization owns and is affiliated with several hospitals in the state of Nebraska.
 Two of their hospitals, Bryan West Campus and Kearney Regional Medical Center, are level II and level III trauma centers respectively.
 Bryan East Campus is the oldest hospital in the system, being established in 1925.